 And just like us, the longer we live the more opportunity exists for disease to develop.
 Now let’s be clear: age is not a disease.
 So, just because a pet is “seasoned” is not a reason to not perform necessary care or procedures.
 Early identification of disease is the key.
 Let’s talk about some of the most common maladies of older pets.

-DIABETES MELLITUS Dogs and cats commonly get diabetes.
+Dogs and cats commonly get diabetes.
 Watch for drinking lots (polydipsia) and urinating lots (polyuria).
 Diabetes is treated with insulin injections as the oral meds usually don’t work.
-Also, excessive weight encourages diabetes, and vice versa.
+Also, excessive weight encourages diabetes and vice versa.

-> ARTHRITIS This one is super common.
-Watch for your pet to be sluggish to rise, difficulty with steps, unwillingness to do activies we used to do.
+This one is super common.
+Watch for your pet to be sluggish to rise, difficulty with steps, unwillingness to do activities we used to do.
 There are all kinds of treatment options for arthritis and are very beneficial.
 Excessive weight is also a killer here.

-> KIDNEY DISEASE When the kidneys have trouble working, a number of negative things happen.
-One of these is the build up of toxins, which is easily identified with lab work.
+When the kidneys have trouble working, a number of negative things happen.
+One of these is the build-up of toxins, which is easily identified with lab work.
 This is one disease where early identification is so critical.
-If kidney disease is notes early, simply changing a food can add two years to a pet’s life, whereas in the late stages little can be done.
+If kidney disease is noted early, simply changing food can add two years to a pet’s life, whereas in the late stages little can be done.
 Watch for weight loss, inappetence, and frequent urination.

 This one is sometimes difficult to see and is identified later in the course of the disease.
 Watch for coughing, loss of energy, quickly tiring during play, and rapid breathing.
 Again, early recognition is very important.